Information collection and use

-We do not track users over time and across third party websites to provide targeted advertising and we do not respond to Do Not Track (DNT) signals.
+Paradigm Counsel tracks users use of the Site, but does not track users across third party websites.
+We do not respond to Do Not Track (DNT) signals.

 We may transfer your personal data to an affiliate or a successor entity upon a merger, consolidation or other corporate reorganization in which Paradigm Counsel participates or to a purchaser or acquirer of all or substantially all of Paradigm Counsel’s business or assets to which this Site and/or the services offered on this Site relate.

 We may also disclose your personal data to our third party service providers and suppliers, who are acting and using your information solely on our behalf and that are contractually bound to certain confidentiality terms, such as hosting providers or companies that send emails on our behalf.

 We also share data with third parties connected to analytics.
 Please see Cookies below, including the cookie list, for more information about who those third parties are.